arshadkazmi42/first-issues/README.md

 Do you want to contribute to open source software, but don't know where to start?
 We have developed a bot which tweets all github issues with the label `good first issue` or `good-first-issue`.
-Issues with these labels are easy to solve, which make them perfect for Github users new to open source.
+Issues with these labels are easy to solve, which makes them perfect for Github users who are new to open source.

 You can follow our twitter account
 <a href="https://twitter.com/first_issues" target="_blank"><img src="https://pbs.twimg.com/profile_images/1111729635610382336/_65QFl7B.png" alt="[@first_issues](https://twitter.com/first_issues)" height="20" ></a>